baguette/lemma/doc/refman.md

 External representation
 -----------------------

 The textual representation of data in Lemma is known as the *external representation*.
 Before Lemma code is processed, a subprogram known as the *reader* converts these human-readable external representations into machine-friendly forms known as *internal representations*.
-The reader's compliment, the *writer*, can perform the inverse conversion.
-Note that there are some types of value that do not have an external representation (functions, for example).
-It is important to distinguish between external and internal representations: the numeral `4` is the external representation of the number four.
-The two representations are equivalent but are not equal.
+The reader's compliment, the *writer*, can perform the (almost) inverse conversion.
+Note that there are some types of value that do not have an external representation (iters, for example), and some values may have multiple external representations (strings and symbols, for example).
+It is important to distinguish between external and internal representations: the numeral `42`, which is a sequence of characters, is the external representation of the number forty-two, which is a number.

 Lemma source consists of

 1. *atoms* separated by whitespace or delimiters,
-2. delimited collection literals, and
+2. delimited *collection* literals, and
 3. *comments*.

 Atoms and collections together constitute *data* (plural of *datum*).
 Whitespace consists of spaces, tabs, newlines, or commas (`,`); whitespace is only significant for the separation of atoms.
 Delimiters are parentheses `()`, square brackets `[]`, and curly brackets `{}`.